scia-garage/open-api-adm-dotnet/README.md

 to programmatically:

 1. Create a structural analysis model
-2. Run linera FEM calculation
+2. Run linear FEM calculation
 3. Read the FEM calculation results

 ## 🎯 Purpose

-This example project is designed for both **structural engineers** who want to learn how to automate SCIA Engineer workflows using C# and the OpenAPI, as well as professional software developers who wants to use SCIA as a background calculation engine for teir projects.
+This example project is designed for both **structural engineers** who want to learn how to automate SCIA Engineer workflows using C# and the OpenAPI, as well as professional software developers who want to use SCIA as a background calculation engine for their projects.
 It provides a complete working example that creates a 3D structural model, runs calculations, and extracts results programmatically.

 ## 🏗️ What This Demo Creates

-The example creates a **FEM structure** using Analysis Data Model (ADM) featuring:
+The example utilizes Analysis Data Model (ADM) and Open API to create a **FEM structure** in SCIA Engineer
+featuring:

 -   **Materials**: Steel (S355) and Concrete (C30/37)
--   **Cross-sections**: HEA260 steel profiles and 600x300mm concrete sections
+-   **Cross-sections**: HEA260 steel profile and 600x300mm concrete sections
 -   **Structural Elements**:

     +   5 steel columns (C1-C5) connecting ground to top level
     +   3 steel beams (B1-B3) at the top level
-    +   2 concrete slabs
+    +   2 concrete slabs: top (S1) and bottom (S2)

-        *   top slab (S1) with an opening O1
-        *   bottom slab (S2) with a region qith a different thickness

     +   1 concrete wall (W1)
     +   Slab opening (O1) in the top slab
-    +   Variable thickness region in bottom slab
+    +   Region with a different thickness in bottom slab

 -   **Supports**:

     +   Fixed point supports (PS1-PS4) with free X-rotation at the bottom of columns C1-C4
-    +   Fixed point support (PS5) with at the bottom of column C5
+    +   Fixed point support (PS5) at the bottom of column C5
     +   Surface support (SS1) under the bottom slab with elastic soil parameters

 -   **Hinges**: